MSKazemi/SEANERGYS-MLOps/MVD.md

 MLOps = the engineering practice that makes ML products **reproducible, automated, monitored, and continuously improved**—combining ML, DevOps, and Data Engineering across the full lifecycle (design → train → deploy → serve → monitor → retrain).

-# 2) Principles you must show in the MVD
+# 2) Principles we must show in the MVD

-The paper lists nine principles—your MVD should demonstrate at least a minimal slice of each: **CI/CD automation, workflow orchestration, reproducibility, versioning (data/model/code), collaboration, continuous training & evaluation, metadata tracking, continuous monitoring, and feedback loops**.
+MVD should demonstrate at least a minimal slice of each: **CI/CD automation, workflow orchestration, reproducibility, versioning (data/model/code), collaboration, continuous training & evaluation, metadata tracking, continuous monitoring, and feedback loops**.

-# 3) Components you must include (minimal versions)
+# 3) Components we must include (minimal versions)

 Map MVD to the canonical components (C1–C9) so reviewers see 1:1 alignment: